AgustinMadygraf/ESPWROOM32/docs/ZD-FJ13+t 4.1 .md

 Refer to Operation Manual of AIBO EPC System for details.

 ### 4.3.
-SMain Structure and Operation of Side ealing Frame Component
+Main Structure and Operation of Side ealing Frame Component

 #### 4.3.1.
 Main Structure of Side Sealing Frame Component